sus-amogus/Group_P_School_UWAFTHackathon_2024/README.md

       b.
 Explaination of all features
       c.
 An explaination of changes made from the original prototpye **Naming convention: "UWAFTSubmission_TASK5.1_GROUP_LETTER_SCHOOL_2024"**
-3. **5.2** - JPEG or PDF of your Wireframe of Final UX Design that includes:
+3. **5.2** - JPEG or PNG of your Wireframe of Final UX Design that includes:
   a.
 A minimum of 8 Panels
    b.
 Ensures a clear flow of your app
 **Naming convention: " "UWAFTSubmission_TASK5.2_GROUP_LETTER_SCHOOL_2024"**